SEO LvL Score methodology

 |---|---|

 The trend is the signal.
-Don't compare a SEO LvL Authority Score against an Ahrefs DR or a Moz DA — different graphs, different scales, different goals.
-Compare a domain against itself over time: is it compounding, flat, or quietly bleeding authority?
+Don't compare a SEO LvL Score against an Ahrefs DR or a Moz DA — those measure backlinks only; this measures the whole site.
+Compare a domain against itself over time: is it compounding, flat, or quietly slipping?
+And when it moves, the component breakdown tells you exactly which part changed.

 What it is not

-It's a link-authority proxy, not a ranking guarantee and not a traffic estimate.
-A high score means a domain has earned many (and strong) referring domains in the open-web graph — a necessary input to organic ranking, not a promise of it.
+It's a site-health signal, not a ranking guarantee and not a traffic estimate.
+A high score means a site is well-built, fast, trusted and has earned authority — necessary inputs to organic ranking, not a promise of it.
 Ranking depends on dozens of signals only Google has direct access to.

-It is also intentionally not a deep prospecting tool.
-If you need fresh 24/7 outreach discovery on a single site, pair us with Ahrefs or Semrush — they're built for that.
-We're built to give a portfolio of 10–200 sites a consistent, transparent authority reading on a $1.58-per-site budget.
+It is also intentionally not a deep backlink-prospecting tool.
+If you need fresh 24/7 outreach discovery, pair us with Ahrefs or Semrush — they're built for that.
+We're built to give a portfolio of 10–100 sites a consistent, transparent, actionable health reading on a $1.20-per-site budget.